WhitehillGroup/docs/docs/dwprox/terms-of-use/general.md

 ## Introduction

-By purchasing a JSM Product, you automatically agree to these terms.
+By purchasing a Whitehill Product, you automatically agree to these terms.
 If you do not agree to follow these terms, you should stop using our products immediately.

 ## Terms of Use
 - You agree not to attempt to bypass the licencing system of our products, as well as perform unauthorised modification of the engine script.